zkavtaskin/RTAL/THEORY.md

 It is not clear if intelligent actors cognition actually handles these three methods of inference differently, it is probabilistically unlikely that this is the case as these are artificial concepts.
 It is more likely that intelligent actors' cognition uses the same model for all reasoning; the only difference is actors' conscious participation.

-It is author's hypothesis that intelligent actors most likely use deduction with faulty premises.
+It is author's hypothesis that intelligent actors most likely use deduction with faulty premises (**faulty deduction**).
+Faulty deduction is established by borrowing associations from neighbouring associations or by changing directed association.
 This faulty type of deduction auto corrects and converges to an actual "relatively correct deduction" as intelligent actors probe their environment, gather more data and update and expand their associations.

 It is not clear at this point if abstraction is built into intelligent actors cognition or if it is an emergent phenomenon.
 At the time of writing the working hypothesis that it is an emergent property.

 > Citations are required.

-## Inference
+## Routing
 Intelligent actors

 ### Links:
 (Your Mind Is Eight-Dimensional )[https://www.youtube.com/watch?app=desktop&v=akgU8nRNIp0&t=0s]

 (Donald Hoffman's Fitness-Beats-Truth Theorem Explained)[https://www.youtube.com/watch?app=desktop&v=kiO2vKx6pcI]